New Risk Bounds for 2D Total Variation Denoising: Main Results

 We now state our final result which relates to the question we posed about removing the tuning parameter and still retaining a risk bound which is essentially the same as in Theorem~\ref{Thm:1}.
 Choosing the tuning parameter is an important issue in applying the TVD methodology for denoising.
-The usual way out is to to do some form of cross validation.
+The usual way out is to do some form of cross validation.
 There are some proposals available in the literature; see~\cite{solo1999selection},~\cite{osadebey2014optimal},~\cite{langer2017automated}.
-However, to the best of our knowledge, we do not know of a tuning parameter free method which provably achieves the optimal worst case $\tilde{O}(\mb V/\sqrt{N})$ rate of convergence.
+Soon after we uploaded our paper, a different tuning parameter free method appeared in \cite{ortelli2019oracle} which also achieves the optimal worst case $\tilde{O}(\mb V/\sqrt{N})$ rate of convergence.
+See Section~\ref{sec:ortelli_geer_a} for a comparison of our method with the one proposed in \cite{ortelli2019oracle}.

 Our goal here is to construct a tuning parameter free estimator of $\theta^*$ which adapts to the true value of $\TV_{\mathrm{norm}}(\theta^*).$ The inspiration for this task comes from~\cite{chatterjee2015high} where the author gives a general recipe to construct tuning parameter free estimators in Gaussian mean estimation problems when the truth is known to have small value of some known norm.
 Even though the total variation functional is not a norm but a seminorm, the general idea in~\cite{chatterjee2015high} can be extended as we will show.
-Also the estimator of~\cite{chatterjee2015high} is a randomized estimator whereas in our case we construct a non randomized version.
-The following is a description of a completely data driven estimator which attains the desired risk bound.
+However, the estimator of~\cite{chatterjee2015high} is a randomized estimator whereas in our case we construct a non randomized version.
+The following is a description of our tuning free estimator.